systemcarl/weblog/articles/about-me.md

 Personally, I want to create technology that will stand the test of time, either
     by being extensible or modular.
-In this way, any software solutions I find can be applied to problems outside their
+In this way, new software solutions can be applied to problems outside their
     originally intended domain.
 I can't think of a greater achievement than creating a foundational piece of
     work that paves the way for others to build.